ampproject/amphtml/extensions/amp-story-panning-media/amp-story-panning-media.md

 </tr>
 </table>

-You can check the roadmap in https://github.com/ampproject/amphtml/projects/121

-## FAQ

-**Can we have more than one component per page?**

-Yes, the components will automatically be associated with each other by sharing the same `src` value.

-**I have found a bug or have questions / comments / issues, how do I contact you?**

-If you have found a bug or have an issue request, file a [Github issue](https://github.com/ampproject/amphtml/issues?q=is%3Aissue+is%3Aopen+label%3A%22WG%3A+stories%22+) and tag the @ampproject/wg-stories working group.

-For questions / disscusion, join the [amp-story slack channel](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md#discussion-channels) and ping us!.

 ## Validation

-This component is still under development.
+This component is available in experimental.
 Validation details will be defined before launch.